nb-twy/ParkDirectories/README.md

 There are no options for this command, but let's talk about what it will do in case something goes wrong.
 The command needs to

 1. remove the executable and data files
-2. remove the directory these are in if it is empty
+2. remove the directory these are in, if it is empty
 3. remove the bootstrap code from `$HOME/.bash_profile` or `$HOME/.bashrc`
 4. remove `pd.log`.